MDAnalysis/MDAKits/docs/source/add.rst

    ..
 Note::

-      The registry will alert you via GitHub issues when your tests start failing with newer versions of MDAnalysis or other dependencies.
+      The registry will alert you via GitHub issues when your tests start failing with newer versions of your code, MDAnalysis, or other dependencies.
 In this case **please fix your code and make a new release of your code**.